xyproto/jman/README.md

 ### Utilities

-Three small utilities for interacting with JSON files are included:
+Four small utilities for interacting with JSON files are included:

-* jadd - for adding JSON data to a JSON file.
-Takes a filename, simple JSON path expression and JSON data.
+* jget - for retrieving a string value from a JSON file.
+Takes a filename and a simple JSON path expression.
-  * Example: `jadd books.json x '{"author": "Joan Grass", "book": "The joys of gardening"}'`
+  * Example: `jget books.json x[1].author`
 * jset - for setting JSON string values in a JSON file.
 Takes a filename, simple JSON path expression and a string.
   * Example: `jset books.json x[1].author Catniss`
-* jget - for retrieving a string value from a JSON file.
+* jdel - for removing a key from a map in a JSON file.
 Takes a filename and a simple JSON path expression.
+  * Example: `jdel abc.json b`
+* jadd - for adding JSON data to a JSON file.
+Takes a filename, simple JSON path expression and JSON data.
-  * Example: `jget books.json x[1].author`
+  * Example: `jadd books.json x '{"author": "Joan Grass", "book": "The joys of gardening"}'`

 General information
 -------------------

-* Version: 0.1
+* Version: 0.2
 * License: MIT
 * Alexander F Rødseth